cjdev2/interview-preparation/README.md

 - We are always improving our code, even our oldest code monolith benefits from constant review and refactoring.
 Our newer code embraces domain separation and maintainability.

+If this sounds exciting to you, you can view our open job listings [here](https://engineering.cj.com/join).

 Remember this will be a 2-way conversation, so feel free to ask your interviewer questions about any of this.

 ## Types of things to expect from our interviews (not all of these will happen in the same interview)
 - Coming up with a design